Kaiser-Yang/dotfiles/README.md

                  "./proxy.fish", "./.config/nvim"])
 ```

-The files or directories in `ignore_file` will not be copied to your `$HOME` directory, and the files or directories in `copy_file` will be copied to your `$HOME` directory.
+The files or directories in `ignore_file` will be ignored during installation, and the files or directories in `copy_file` will be copied to your `$HOME` directory.
 The contents of files which are not in those two sets will be appended to the files in your `$HOME` directory.

 If you only want to install the configurations of `vim`, you just need to add `./.vimrc` and `./.vim` to `copy_file`, and add all other directory to `ignore_file`.
 Then run `./dot_files.py`.